The Gilmore Gun – Echo of Murder by Dennis R. Stilson

 I found this a very interesting read that was well researched and presented.I am proud to say I own a copy of this book.

 If you are interested in True Crime books, this is one you need to add to your collection.
-If you are a firearms enthusiast, this book will interest you a great deal.bookwormhotspot.com
+If you are a firearms enthusiast, this book will interest you a great deal. www.bookwormhotspot.com

 The “Gilmore gun” is a Browning Challenger II semi-automatic .22 LR

-“No other firearm in any case has legally affected everyone in America at this level, the return of the most severe punishment for committing the most horrendous crime.”
+FACT- “No other firearm in ANY CASE has legally affected everyone in America at this level, the return of the most severe punishment for committing the most horrendous crime.”

 Beginning over thirty five years ago Dennis Stilson’s ties with one of America’s key historical murder cases continues.
 He gives a unique and qualified perspective of the epilogue of a murder weapon.
 As an experienced firearm dealer, bail bondsman, and bounty hunter his background adds to this rare view of the execution that brought back capital punishment to America and the events that surrounded one of history’s rarest collectible firearms.
 Articles, documents, and court records all solidify the extraordinary tale of the Gary Gilmore murders and the Gilmore Gun.